maubanel/GMS2-Top-Down-Shooter/ship-room/README.md

 ##### `Step 8.`\|`SPCRK`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 OK, now we don't want to place the player plane in the room.
 Since the player will die and have to reappear, we want to control the plane being added through scripting.

+We will use the **Intances** layer to hold just the player.
+So lets make it clear to everyone that this will only hold the player.

 Then, *rename* the layer **Instances** to **Instance_Player**.
 These layers are like **Photoshop** where the ones on top render first and the ones underneath render beneath it.
 We want our player to be at the top of the layers.